koschke/zwift/README.md

 ## How does the workout specification look like?

+We will first explain the syntax of a workout specification by examples.
+After that, a formal definition of the syntax will follow that describes precisely how a valid workout specification must look like.

+### The syntax explained by examples.

 The workout specification is textual, more concise and much simpler than a Zwift workout file.
 The most simple kind of workout where you would write 200 watts for 30 minutes would look like this:

 ```